vazeta/challenge/README.md

 ## Project: JekLibrary - Book Management Platform

-This project involves developing a web platform for book management, including both frontend and backend components.
+This project involves developing a simple web platform for book management, including both frontend and backend components.
 The frontend is built with React, and the backend is built with Django.

 ## Prerequisites